How Much is a Satellite Dish?

 Cons

-Fibreglass is a plastic fibre-reinforced fabric.
-The primary benefit of a fibreglass satellite dish is that it is not made of metal or corrosive material, so you don't have to worry about rust or other types of weathering, making them the ideal choice for beachside installations and installations in marine environments.
+Fibreglass satellite dishes' main advantage is that you don't have to worry about rust or other types of weathering like you do with metal dishes.
+Thus, making them the ideal choice for beachside installations and installations in marine environments.

 The most significant disadvantage of fibreglass dishes is their high cost when compared to other types.